 Bathroom fan(s) - installed in your home are intended to be an integral part of your home's ventilation system.
 A manual switch will control one fan.
+Some switches can be overridden by the de-humidistat controller when the humidity level in the home is higher than the setting on the controller.
 The fan(s) should be cleaned seasonally by removing the dust and dirt that has built up on the fan blades and grille.